-The prediction of struvite/apatite crystallization is particularly challenging when this reaction occurs on dolomite stone.
-A combination of conditions governed by thermodynamics of solid-liquid equilibrium, kinetics of reaction, pH of the solution from which struvite and hydroxyapatite may precipitate, super saturation and presence of foreign ions influence their nucleation and crystallization process.
+276 The prediction of struvite/apatite crystallization is particularly challenging when this reaction occurs on 277 dolomite stone.
+A combination of conditions governed by thermodynamics of solid-liquid equilibrium, kinetics 278 of reaction, pH of the solution from which struvite and hydroxyapatite may precipitate, super saturation and 279 presence of foreign ions influence their nucleation and crystallisation process.

-In particular, the influence of foreign ions on struvite/hydroxyapatite nucleation and their crystallization is a crucial issue because of Ca and Mg are at the same time "impurities" in that solution from which the two Mg/Ca phosphate phases may precipitate.
+In particular, the influence of foreign ions on struvite/hydroxyapatite nucleation and their crystallisation is a crucial issue because of Ca and Mg are at the same time "impurities" in that solution from which the two Mg/Ca phosphate phases may precipitate.
 This mutual interference affects the growth rate, which in turn inhibits the increase of crystal size [36].

-This complex ionic equilibrium, with pH fluctuations toward not ideal reaction conditions, generates two effects.
-The first one is a clear inhibiting effect of $Mg^{2+}$ ions on the crystallinity, morphology and crystal size of HAP, which nucleates as a poorly-crystalline phase and with a pseudo-amorphous coating aspect or in agglomerated structures (depending on the employed DAP molarity).
-A partial intra-crystalline $Mg^{2+}$ versus $Ca^{2+}$ substitution, as ab initio simulated by [43], is also possible.
-Referring to previous findings, this phenomenon should induce a slight variation of the unit-cell constants.
-In the case of HAP formed after the DAP treatment on dolomite, the possible generation of a Mg-HAP is not clearly documented, as it is most likely a very minor phase.
+284 This complex ionic equilibrium, with pH fluctuations toward not ideal reaction conditions, generates two 285 effects.
+The first one is a clear inhibiting effect of Mg2+ ions on the crystallinity, morphology and crystal size of HAP, which nucleates as a poorly-crystalline phase and with a pseudo-amorphous coating aspect or in 286 287 agglomerated structures (depending on the employed DAP molarity).
+A partial intra-crystalline Mg2+ vs. Ca2+ 288 substitution, as ab initio simulated by [43], is also possible.
+Referring to previous findings, this phenomenon 289 should induce a slight variation of the unit-cell constants.
+In the case of HAP formed after the DAP treatment on 290 dolomite, the possible generation of a Mg-HAP is not clearly documented, as it is most likely a very minor 291 phase.

-The second aspect is the interference of $Ca^{2+}$ ions in the crystallization of struvite, which occurred in sub-micrometric nuclei of crystals, more than well-structured micrometric prismatic crystallites.
-The possible presence of ions substitutions in struvite is also highly likely [36].

-Focusing on conservation evaluations, the newly-formed crystalline phases nucleate in a coating on dolomite grains by forming a covering that provides new functional properties to the substrate.
+292 The second aspects is the interference of $Ca^{2+}$ ions in the crystallization of struvite, which occurred in 293 sub-micrometric nuclei of crystals, more than well structured micrometric prismatic crystallites.
+The possible 294 presence of ions substitutions in struvite is also highly likely size [36].
+Focusing on conservation evaluations, the newly-formed crystalline phases nucleate in a coating on dolomite grains by forming a covering which provides new functional properties to the substrate.

-Irrespective of their composition, the newly-formed phases nucleate on the dolomite grain surface and among dolomite grains; hence, their crystallization provide a clear bonding action on the stone microstructure.
+Irrespective by their composition, the newly-formed phases nucleate on the dolomite grain surface and among dolomite grains, hence their crystallization provide a clear bonding action on the stone microstructure.
 Further experiments are scheduled in order to explore the quantitative ratio of the two phases and their arrangement within the stone pores.

-5. Conclusions
+302 5.
+Conclusions

-The DAP reaction with polycrystalline dolomite of the Angera stone determines an interaction among calcium and magnesium ions, which compete each other to form phosphate phases.
-The variation of the solution pH and of the ionic strength during the DAP reaction with dolomite generate a complex crystallization processes of the phosphate phases, which are formed as Mg-phosphates and Ca-phosphates crystals with morphologies different from those commonly described in literature.
-The mutual interference of the ions involved in reaction (NH4+, Mg2+, PO43-, Ca2+, CO32-, HCO3-) determines an irregular crystal growth pattern with respect to the primary nucleation process.
-The consequence is a clear effect in the crystallization of the new phases (struvite and hydroxyapatite) in terms of crystal size, micro-morphology, composition and crystallinity.
+303 The DAP reaction with polycrystalline dolomite of the Angera stone determines an interaction among 304 calcium and magnesium ions, which compete each other to form phosphate phases.
+The variation of the solution 305 pH and of the ionic strength during the DAP reaction with dolomite generate a complex crystallization 306 processes of the phosphate phases, which are formed as Mg-phosphates and Ca-phosphates crystals with 307 morphologies different from those commonly described in literature.
+The mutual interference of the ions 308 involved in reaction (NH4+, Mg2+, PO43-, Ca2+, CO32-, HCO3-) determines an irregular crystal growth pattern 309 with respect to the primary nucleation process.
+The consequence is a clear effect in the crystallization of the new 310 phases (struvite and hydroxyapatite) in terms of crystal size, micro-morphology, composition and crystallinity.